JarodMica/tortoise-tts/README.md

+> **Note** This is a reupload from mrq's tortoise-tts modified repo https://git.ecker.tech/mrq/tortoise-tts

 # (QoL improvements for) TorToiSe

 This repo is for my modifications to [neonbjb/tortoise-tts](https://github.com/neonbjb/tortoise-tts).
 If you need the original README, refer to the original repo.